 What happens when I quit smoking?

-According to the National Institute on Drug Abuse (NIDA), for up to 6 weeks after smokers quit, their brain cells have more nicotine-binding receptors than nonsmokers' cells do.
-Scientists speculate that the brain develops extra receptors to accommodate the large doses of nicotine from tobacco and that the resulting expanded receptor pool helps to contribute to craving and other discomforts of smoking withdrawal.
+According to the National Institute on Drug Abuse (NIDA), for up to 6 weeks after smokers quit, their brain cells have more nicotine-binding receptors than nonsmokers.
+It’s believed the brain develops extra receptors to accommodate the large doses of nicotine from tobacco and that the resulting expanded receptor pool helps to contribute to cravings and other discomforts of smoking withdrawal.
 (3)

 A Participant’s Greeting and Experience

-My Story.
 My name is Bob.
 I actually arrived here in early 2007 looking for a way to quit drinking.
-I was given a pamphlet by my doctor with some web sites to look into.
+I was given a pamphlet by my doctor with some websites to look into.
 One was SMART.
 My last drink was 02/22/2007.
-I take most of the credit for my quit but SMART played an important role.
+I take most of the credit for my quit, but SMART played an important role.

 Since I had already used SMART to help quit drinking, I figured it should help me maintain my smoking quit.
 So I went to the Quitters Clubhouse as I call it and found a lot of people who were also quitting, trying to quit, or just contemplating quitting.
 And like a bad odor, I just won’t go away.